 Who they are: “We (team at Arden Teal) were growing weary of the traditional retail experience for buying a good pair of men’s shoes.
 We searched for options that delivered aesthetics at a price we could relate to but grew needlessly impatient with our encounters.
 We started this company at the heel of a problem we knew wasn’t unique to us.
 We wanted to curate products we were proud of.
 Impressively designed, high-quality shoes that could be conveniently accessed at an easy price..”

 My opinion: If you’re searching for bang-for-buck dress shoes, I’ll highly recommend Arden Teal.
 At just a little over $100, you get a sleek-looking shoe made of full-grain calf leather!
 The walking experience in them is surprisingly comfortable as well, with rubber swathes applied to key areas of the outsole to aid traction.
-In addition, Arden Teal includes accessories such as a dust cover and a shoe horn with every purchase as well – something uncommon at this price point.
-With their recent Carlota and Olavarria collection, their shoes features hand-painting and hand-burnishing as well, which is a great feature at this price point.
-For my detailed opinions, do read my review of Arden Teal shoes here, and here!
+In addition, Arden Teal includes accessories such as a dust cover and a shoehorn with every purchase as well – something uncommon at this price point.
+With their recent Carlota and Olavarria collection, their shoes feature hand-painting and hand-burnishing as well, which is a great feature at this price point.
+For my detailed opinions, do read my review of Arden Teal shoes here, here, here and here.

 Price: All shoes are priced at S$112.50 (after promo code).
 As Arden Teal is an official affiliate partner of Wah So Shiok, simply quote “WAHSOSHIOK” upon checkout to enjoy 10% off all shoes store-wide!

 Where to buy: Arden Teal shoes can be bought online here.